Extrapolating quantum observables with machine learning: Inferring multiple phase transitions from properties of a single phase: Specific details of the extrapolation method

+For clarity, here, we use the notation ``GPL-$X$'' for the kernel with the highest BIC obtained after $X$ depth levels of the algorithm depicted in Figure 1 of the main manuscript. ``$X$'' thus denotes the depth of the kernel optimization diagram shown in Figure 1 of the main manuscript.
+Figures SM 3 and SM 4 show how the accuracy of the prediction of the sharp transitions shown in Figure 3 of the main text improves as the kernel complexity increases.

+For {all of the calculations presented}, we verified that increasing $X$ (the number of levels in the kernels optimization) does not change the predictions of the phase transitions.
+This applies to all results in Figures 2, 3 and 4 in the main manuscript as well as the Holstein model results discussed in the main text.
+Once a phase transition (or the absence of transitions) is identified, the prediction of the phase transition (or the absence of transitions) is reliable.
+In other words, once a certain level of kernel optimization is reached, all kernels from the subsequent optimization levels predict the phase transitions or the absence of the phase transitions correctly.

+However, as the complexity of the kernels increases with each new level $X$, it becomes more difficult to find the optimal kernel within a given level $X$.
+The optimization algorithm is more likely to be stuck in a local minimum.
+This does not affect the predictions of the phase transitions.
+However, the quantitative predictions of the quantum properties in the extrapolated phase may be affected.
+Both of these points are illustrated in Figure SM 5 (upper right panel).
+To prevent this problem, in the present work, we stop the optimization algorithm after three levels of optimization for the results in Figures 2, 3 (upper panel) and 4.
+For the results in Figure 3 (lower panel), we stop the optimization after four levels.

-{ It is important to point out that the iterative kernel selection algorithm of Figure 1 must be analyzed before the present method is used for the {\it quantitative} extrapolation.
-As the iterations continue, the kernels become more complex, more prone to overfitting and more difficult to optimize.
-The quantitative accuracy of the prediction may, therefore, decrease.
-The Supplemental Material illustrates the convergence to Figures 2, 3 and 4 with the kernel optimization levels and also the increase of the prediction error after a certain number of levels.
-To prevent this problem, we stop the kernel optimization when the prediction error is minimal, as explained in the Supplemental Material.
-We emphasize that this does not affect the prediction of the transitions: once a certain level of Figure 1 is reached, kernels from the subsequent optimization levels predict the transitions.
-We have confirmed this for all the results (Figures 2, 3 and 4) presented here.
-Thus, if the goal is to predict the presence or absence of transitions, this method can be used without validation.
-It is sufficient to check that subsequent levels of the kernel optimization do not produce or eliminate transitions.
-In order to predict quantitatively the quantum properties by extrapolation, the training data must be divided into the training and validation sets.
+These results show that, if the goal is to predict the presence or absence of phase transitions, the method described here can be used without validation.
+It is sufficient to ensure that subsequent levels of the kernel optimization do not produce or eliminate phase transitions.
+If the goal is to predict quantitatively the quantum properties by extrapolation, the training data must be divided into a training and validation sets.
 The models must then be trained with the training set and the error calculated with the validation set.
-The kernel optimization must then be stopped, when the error is minimal.
-This is a common approach to prevent the overfitting problem in ML with artificial neural networks. }
+The kernel optimization must then be stropped at the level of the diagram in Figure 1, where the error is the smallest.
+This is one of the approaches to prevent the overfitting problem in machine learning with artificial neural networks.